 - Write on the tape with a silver metallic sharpie or a paint pen.

-Wood tends to deteriorate when placed in the ground, so these may not last the longest.
+Wood and bamboo tend to deteriorate when placed in the ground, so these will only last for a single season.
 However, they are a great container gardening option for their versatile size and shape.
 They also look pretty neat in the garden.

+I hope these simple plant marker ideas inspired you to create your own labels this season!
 Have more ideas for DIY plant markers?
-Share them with us on Pinterest!
+Share them with us on Pinterest.